Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Norwich is a commuter town too, with people coming into work from surrounding villages, and good transport links with goods moved into Norfolk via the M11 and A14.
 This has continued to attract investment by transnational corporations.

 ### Shifting flows of people
 At the heart of it, people are what turn a space into a multifaceted place.
 The exact stage in people's lives determines and influence where people live.
-For example, the location and housing tenureand house type, and by extent, the place profile.
+For example, the location and housing tenure and house type, and by extent, the place profile.

 The local availability of a resource or natural advantage can encourage the growth of a settlement and mould its identity by fuelling industry.
 If these resources run out or global shift occurs for a particular product, technology typically takes over the natural advantage and the place profile can and often change.
 In Norwich, this **global shift** means that it has become cheaper and easier to manufacture goods like shoes and chocolate overseas and import it, leading to the replacement of local resources.
 Ocean-going ships have grown significantly in size and can no longer fit up the River Yare, so the riverside docklands fell into decline, much like the London Docklands.
 However, with shifting flows of people, opportunities have arisen in these areas, which are now shopping hubs and entrepreneurial centres of investment.

 ### Globalisation and our sense of place
 Globalisation and time-space compression contribute to the feelings of a "shrinking world".
-There is increasing interconnectedness due to massevely increased trade and cultural links; containerisation popularised in 1956 by McLean has resulted in goods being traded faster, cheaper and in greater quantity.
+There is increasing interconnectedness due to massively increased trade and cultural links; containerisation popularised in 1956 by McLean has resulted in goods being traded faster, cheaper and in greater quantity.
 The communications revolution has promoted the sharing and flows of ideas, knowledge and technology, now measured in milliseconds with the internet.

 Exotic and far-away nations that were once perceived to be luxurious and out-of-reach can be reached in hours, not weeks.
-The "global village" means that there are now global communties where people can meet, share ideas and have common interests; our sense of "place" now may be not just in the real world but also in platforms online and "places" to hang out in messaging boards and group chats.
+The "global village" means that there are now global communities where people can meet, share ideas and have common interests; our sense of "place" now may be not just in the real world but also in platforms online and "places" to hang out in messaging boards and group chats.

 Places in ACs may be characterised by less pollution, fewer unskilled labour with the decline of industry.
 However, large factories may remain, increasing crime and leaching from contaminated factories may give places a unique identity.
 Theses previously exotic countries - most likely LIDCs - may receive the other end, with increased contamination, rapid rural-urban migration fuelling slum settlements, and exploitative employers leaving a negative perception of the place amongst its own residents.

 Cultures and religions may increasingly be less and less influential in how we feel about places.
 Increased homogenisation of cultures, transnational corporations (Nike, McDonald's)wanting to make their presence known on every high street and the disappearance of old traditions as young people become enveloped by social media are contributing to a feel of uniformity within towns and cities worldwide.
 The "clone town" index was made to study this phenomenon.

-### Shifting flows of people
-At the heart of it, people are what turn a space into a multifaceted place.
-The exact stage in people's lives determines and influence where people live.
-For example, the location and housing tenureand house type, and by extent, the place profile.

-The local availability of a resource or natural advantage can encourage the growth of a settlement and mould its identity by fuelling industry.
-If these resources run out or global shift occurs for a particular product, technology typically takes over the natural advantage and the place profile can and often change.
-In Norwich for example it has become cheaper and easier to manufacture goods like shoes and chocolate overseas and import it thanks to globalisation leading to the replacement of local resources.
-Ocean going ships have grown significantly in size and can no longer fit up the River Yare so the riverside docklands fell into decline, much like the London Docklands.